TinyMDM quick start guide

 kiosk mode

 Even if it’s personally enabled, the device belongs to the organization, hence you must follow the same steps as to enroll a fully managed device (see above).
 The only difference here is that you must check the box “WPCO enrollment” below the QR code in TinyMDM.
-More information.
+Learn more about our WPCO enrollment method.

 Business-related apps managed by the Work Profile have a particular business icon setting them apart from personal apps.
 They are held in a secured container and, depending on the policy affected to the device, a secure password will be needed to access it.